Nuxt SEO Meta Tags Guide

 When tags conflict, here's what wins:

-1. Page-level useSeoMeta() in your component
+1. Page-level useSeoMeta() in your page component

 2. Layout-level useSeoMeta() in your layout

-3. App-level config in nuxt.config.ts
+3. App-level setup in app.vue

 Nuxt merges these automatically.
 Page tags override layout tags.